timka1982/ebot7/README.md

 ### Instructions:

-- Your module successfully reads in pickle file from disk and stores the contents in memory
+- Your module successfully reads in pickle file from disk and stores the contents in memory.
-- The Recommend endpoint returns the correct n nearest neighbour of an incoming profile by cosine distance.
+- The recommend endpoint returns the correct n nearest neighbour of an incoming profile ordered by cosine similarity.
-- All edge cases are handled intelligently and proactively
+- All edge cases are handled intelligently and proactively.
-- Run `make start` to run the server
+- Run `make start` to run the server.

 ## Task 2
+### Description

 While the solution above is probably sufficient for our current number of vectors it does not scale if the task is to find nearest neighbours of 1M+ vectors.
 To do this efficiently your team has decided to use the [annoy](https://github.com/spotify/annoy) library which is implemented in C++ for speed.